MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-remote-access-vpn-and-aovpn-guidance.md

 ### Gather key information before contacting Microsoft support

 1. Download [TSSv2](https://aka.ms/getTSSv2) on all nodes and unzip it in the *C:\\tss_tool* folder.
-2. Open an elevated version of PowerShell, and move it to the *C:\\tss_tool* folder.
+2. Open an elevated PowerShell command prompt, and move it to the *C:\\tss_tool* folder.
 3. Start the traces on the client and the server by using the following cmdlets:

-    - DA Client:
+    - DA client:

         ```powershell
         TSSv2.ps1 -Start -Scenario NET_VPN
         ```

-    - DA Server:
+    - DA server:

         ```powershell
         TSSv2.ps1 -Start -Scenario NET_RAS